Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Results and Discussions

 \subsubsection{Operation During Emergencies}

 In this section, we conduct a WT tripping test to analyze the performance of the proposed EH strategy.
-The BESS size is set at 6.8 MW/3.4 MWh as obtained in Section \ref{sec:BESSsize}, and the following settings are compared:
+The BESS size is set at 6.8 MW/3.4 MWh, and the following settings are compared:

 \textbf{Setting A:} The EH is automatically activated based on its activation criteria listed in Table \ref{tab:Emergency}, as in the proposed EMS used in search for the optimal BESS size in Section \ref{sec:BESSsize}.